 Your average Medicare Advantage plan in Massachusetts is an HMO.
-This means you are limited to in-network hospitals, facilities, and doctors.
+This means you’re limited to in-network hospitals, facilities, and doctors.
 But it also means your plan will be more affordable.

-Wellcare is a good example of this, with a $0 monthly premium, and a less expensive $6,500 maximum out-of-pocket cost.
+Wellcare is an excellent example, with a $0 monthly premium and a less expensive $6,500 maximum out-of-pocket cost.

 Another local HMO Medicare Advantage plan is from Tufts.
-It has a much higher out-of-pocket cost maximum of $7,550.
-But it also has a four-star customer rating.
+It has a much higher out-of-pocket cost of $7,550 and a four-star customer rating.

-Local PPO plans aren’t the most common, but they are the most attractive for beneficiaries who want more choice when it comes to their doctors and facilities.UnitedHealthcare and BCBS of Massachusetts are virtually identical if all you’re comparing are costs.
-But BCBS does have a higher customer service rating, so that’s a plus for them.
+Local PPO plans aren’t the most common, but they are the most attractive for beneficiaries who want more choices regarding their doctors and facilities.UnitedHealthcare and BCBS of Massachusetts are virtually identical if you compare our costs.
+But BCBS has a higher customer service rating, so that’s a plus.